-Kerala plane crash: DGCA’s investigation team, Union minister arrive at Kozhikode
+Kerala plane crash: DGCA’s investigation team, Union minister arrive in Kozhikode

 At least 18 people, including two pilots, were killed and over 100 were injured when the aircraft overshot the runway and crashed amid heavy rain.